 Spotify explores paying YouTube video creators to share content on its platform

-• Spotify is investing in video content by offering seven-figure deals to creators to distribute their shows on its platform.
+- Spotify is considering offering creators financial payments of up to seven figures to host their shows on its platform.

 The company is offering deals that can reach up to seven figures for creators to host their shows on its platform.
 However, the amount of money Spotify will offer will be based on the creator's appeal and influence.